Skip to content

 Sustainability Standards & Frameworks Volume 2 – CDP

-Welcome to the second installment of Bridge House Advisors’ Blog Series where we cover the “alphabet soup” of major standards, frameworks, and disclosure systems that affect and influence ESG and sustainability efforts for our clients.
+Welcome to our update on the second installment of Bridge House Advisors’ Blog Series where we cover the “alphabet soup” of major standards, frameworks, and disclosure systems that affect and influence ESG and sustainability efforts for our clients.
 In this series, we will provide a basic overview of the standard or framework and the value they provide.
 We will also cover how Bridge House works with our clients in applying or supporting these frameworks into their ESG management programs.
-Lastly, we will cover any trends or pending changes that could impact how our clients apply these frameworks to their ESG and sustainability efforts.
+Lastly, we will cover any trends or changes that could impact how our clients apply these frameworks to their ESG and sustainability efforts.

 Next Up…CDP1 (formerly the Carbon Disclosure Project) – yes that is a bit of a music reference.